 Coaster 654 for San Diego came back into Oceanside with a new crew from CP Eastbrook.

-Pacific Surfliner 579 for Los Angeles came and left Oceanside while I waited.
+Pacific Surfliner 579 for Los Angeles arrived and departed while I waited.

-Metrolink 641 came into Oceanside and I boarded the second old car for the trip back to Santa Ana.
-Special thanks to AC Adam for his driving he did today.
-Tomorrow Bill and I will return to San Diego County.
+Metrolink 641 arrived and I boarded the second old car for the trip back to Santa Ana.
+Special thanks to AC Adam for his driving today.
+Tomorrow, Bill and I will return to San Diego County.